ampl/mp/doc/rst/components.rst

 The Backend classes
 ~~~~~~~~~~~~~~~~~~~

+`mp::Backend` and `mp::MIPBackend` implement the `mp::BasicBackend` interface and
-`mp::Backend`, `mp::MIPBackend` standardize some common AMPL app behaviour, such as
+standardize some common AMPL app behaviour, such as
 solver messages and status reporting,
 simplex basis statuses, and other suffix I/O.
 Their solver-specific subclasses can be customized for a particular solver.
-They rely on an implementation of the `mp::BasicModelManager` interface
+They rely on the :ref:`model-manager` interface
-for :ref:`model and solution I/O <model-manager>`.
-See the classes' documentation
+for model and solution I/O. See the classes' documentation
 for details.